prezi/gradle-haxe-plugin/README.md

 The artifacts pick up configuration parameters (like `classifier` and `configuration`) from the compile task.

+### To Develop the plugin

+* Generate IDEA project by `gradle idea`
+* Make sure you have Groovy plugin installed in IDEA
+* Open the generated `gradle-haxe-plugin-ng.ipr` file and import the generated module `gradle-haxe-plugin-ng.iml`

 # Examples

 ## Compilation: the `CompileHaxe` task